Taking The Right Actions When Facing Furnishing Alcohol To Minor Charges

 (b) A person may purchase an alcoholic beverage for or give an alcoholic beverage to a minor if he is the minor’s adult parent, guardian, or spouse, or an adult in whose custody the minor has been committed by a court, and he is visibly present when the minor possesses or consumes the alcoholic beverage.

-(c) An offence under this section is a Class A misdemeanor punishable by a maximum of year in jail and a maximum fine of $4,000.00.
+(c) An offense under this section is a Class A misdemeanor punishable by a maximum of year in jail and a maximum fine of $4,000.00.

 Minor In Possession

-a) Except as provided in Subsection (b) of this section, a minor commits an offence if he possesses an alcoholic beverage.
+a) Except as provided in Subsection (b) of this section, a minor commits an offense if he possesses an alcoholic beverage.

 (b) A minor may possess an alcoholic beverage: